polomarcus/Spark-Structured-Streaming-Examples/README.md

 ## Output data
 Stored inside Kafka and Cassandra for example only.
 Cassandra's Sinks uses the [ForeachWriter](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.ForeachWriter) and also the [StreamSinkProvider](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.sources.StreamSinkProvider) to compare both sinks.

 One is using the Datastax's Cassandra saveToCassandra method.
-The other another method, more messy, that uses CQL on a custom foreach loop.
+The other another method, messier (untyped), that uses CQL on a custom foreach loop.

+From Spark's doc about batch duration:
+> Trigger interval: Optionally, specify the trigger interval.
+If it is not specified, the system will check for availability of new data as soon as the previous processing has completed.
+If a trigger time is missed because the previous processing has not completed, then the system will attempt to trigger at the next trigger point, not immediately after the processing has completed.

 ### Kafka topic
-topic:test
+One topic "test" with only one partition

 ### Cassandra Table
 A table for the ForeachWriter
 ```